sam81/pychoacoustics/pychoacoustics/doc/engine.rst

 summaries for each experimental block that was run.
 The “full” results file has a “\_full” suffix and contains information for each single trial.
-The “block summary” results file can be usually processed to obtain a “session summary” results file with a “\_res” suffix, that contains summaries for an entire experimental session.
+The “block summary” results file can be usually processed to obtain a “session summary” results file with a “\_res” suffix.
+The "session summary" file contains summaries for an entire experimental session.
 In this file the results are averaged across different blocks that have exactly the same parameters.

 All these files are human and machine-readable, but they are not very machine-friendly for data analysis.
 That is, they can require quite a